 Recently, I got an opportunity to attend a seminar on Thyroid awareness.
-Were many insights were shared on how women neglect the simple symptoms of their body, and fall prey to bigger worries.
-Hence, I made sure to adopt mindful thinking, and bring in some time and me care in daily routine.
+Were many insights were shared on how women neglect the simple symptoms of their body and fall prey to bigger worries.
+Hence, I made sure to adopt mindful thinking and bring in some time and my care in daily routine.
 Bring in anything you love doing, but give yourself some time.

 Guilty Not Guilty-